tomneda/sdr-j-fm/README.md

 * The pilot detection is used to automatically switch to Mono-mode if the pilot is not detected.
 This behavior is selectable in the GUI with the checkbox "Auto mono".
 * When saving a frequency the RDS station name is used as a proposal.
 * I removed the automatic audio level control as its sense how this worked was not clear to me and it took too long till it was loud enough.
+* There are two new peak level meters (above left channel, below right channel) which show the fullscale level (dBFS) of the audio output.
+* A new volume slider can control the audio volume in 0.5dB steps (with -30dB ..
+6dB gain).
+At most left position the audio is fully muted.
+* If the audio volume reaches more than 0dBFS then the volume slider is automatically shifted to a lower volume level.
 * There is an AFC (Automatic Frequency Control) functionality now with a switchable GUI element.
 It moves the frequency automatically to the center of the signal.
 It works fine so far but could maybe faster as a analog radio would do.
 * I increased the filter tap of the AF filter from 11 to 55 as with 11 there was no hearable effect (the 55 are also choosen by experiment)
 * The balance slider makes only one audio channel quiter but keeps the other channels loudness.
 So no audio overdriven may happen.